msupply-foundation/conforma-server/documentation/Data Migration.md

 If we wish to manually migrate from data that was created in a lower version than we're currently working, we can supply the optional `<version>` argument and the script will run as though that were the saved database version.

 An advantage of having to run the migration script manually during development is that partially-written migration code won't be executed when we don't want it to when saving changes that cause a server restart.
 And when the data *has* been migrated, the script won't attempt to run the migration again when the server restarts.
+(Although, for the most part there shouldn't be any negative effects from running the migration script repeatedly.)

 ## Guidelines for modifying `migrateData.ts`

 - Each version's migration code should follow linearly after the last.
 Look for the comment `// Other version migrations continue here...` for where to insert the next migration.
 - Database queries should be added to the "databaseMethods.ts" file and called from the main script.
+- For SQL statements that are just schema changes (i.e. they don't modify data), use the database method `changeSchema()`, and write the raw query as the function argument (see migrateData.ts for examples.
+The difference between this and other database methods is that this one *won't* throw an error on failure, as it's assumed that the error will be due to trying to modify something that already exists (i.e. you've already run the migration script).
 - Each migration block should be wrapped in an `if (databaseVersionLessThan(<version>))` block.
 For example:
   ```
   if (databaseVersionLessThan('0.2.0')) {